Guy Paul Morin: Trials

 An officer from York Regional Police visited the Morin home in the hours after Christine's disappearance to ask Ida Morin whether anyone had seen Christine that day, or noticed anything unusual.
 During that conversation, the officer noted that Guy "stared straight ahead, showing no apparent interest in the conversation"; this was later interpreted as evidence of his guilt.
-In early 1985, FBI offered a profile of the perpetrator: an intelligent white male who was a resident of Queensville, between the ages of 19-26.
+In early 1985, the FBI offered a profile of the perpetrator: an intelligent white male who was a resident of Queensville, age 19–26.
 Police turned their attention to Morin on 14 February 1985, after Christine's mother, Janet Jessop, described Morin to police as a “weird-type guy” who played the clarinet.
 On February 19, police set up surveillance of the Morin home.
 Two York Region police officers interviewed him on 22 February.
 A raid was conducted at the Morin home on April 22, 1985, and Morin, age 25, was arrested for Christine's murder.

 Morin was acquitted at his first trial in 1986.
 The Crown exercised its right to appeal the verdict on the grounds that the trial judge made a fundamental error in the charge to the jury.
 In 1987 the Court of Appeal for Ontario ordered a new trial.
 The retrial was delayed until 1992 by Morin's own appeals based on the Crown's non-disclosure of exculpatory evidence and by other issues, including the double jeopardy rule.

-The second trial ran for nine months during 1992 – then the longest murder trial in Canadian history – ending with Morin convicted and sentenced to life imprisonment.
+The second trial ran for nine months during 1992—then the longest murder trial in Canadian history—ending with Morin convicted and sentenced to life imprisonment.
 Unlike others convicted of murdering children after sexually abusing them, he was kept in the general population throughout his time in prison.
 He was released on bail, pending his appeal in February 1993; until his release, he was held at Kingston Penitentiary.